vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ### API script
 In the [`sample-api-scripts`](https://github.com/vegaprotocol/sample-api-scripts/) repo, there is a folder named [`submit-create-liquidity-provision`](https://github.com/vegaprotocol/sample-api-scripts/tree/master/submit-create-liquidity-provision), which has a set of scripts to create a new liquidity provision.

-You can see in the liquidity commitment python script that the most important part is the description of the commitment amount, which includes the offset and proportion for each shape:
+You can see in the liquidity commitment Python script that the most important part is the description of the commitment amount, which includes the offset and proportion for each shape:

 ```python
 submission = {